 The privacy of your personal information is important to us at GTO Wealth Management Pty Ltd. We are required to comply with the Australian Privacy Principles.
 We will always seek to comply with the Australian Privacy Principles as well as other applicable laws affecting your personal information.

-Your personal information will be collected and held by GTO Wealth Management Pty Ltd who is an authorised representative of GWM Adviser Services Limited an Australian Financial Services Licensee, for the purposes of
+Your personal information will be collected and held by GTO Wealth Management Pty Ltd who is an authorised representative of Consultum an Australian Financial Services Licensee, for the purposes of

 You can let us know at any time if you no longer wish to receive direct marketing offers by contacting us (see “Contacting Us and Privacy Issues” below).We will process your request as soon as practicable.